It’s a good idea to think about how you’ll manage your money while pregnant and once your baby is born.

 Financial Health Check

-- an easy way for families to assess their financial situation and make the most of their income
+- provide an easy way for families to assess their financial situation and make the most of their income

-- offered face-to-face or over the phone
+- offer face-to-face or over the phone

 It includes advice on:

 You can contact the Money Talk Team, call the free helpline on 0800 085 7145 or speak to someone face to face at your local Citizens Advice Bureau..